oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 	* `alias` - When creating the DNS CNAME record for the custom hostname, this value must be specified in the rdata.
 	* `certificate_secret_id` - Optional OCID of a vault/secret containing a private SSL certificate bundle to be used for the custom hostname.
 	* `certificate_secret_version` - The secret version used for the certificate-secret-id (if certificate-secret-id is specified).
+	* `dns_type` - Type of DNS.
+	* `dns_zone_name` - DNS Zone name
 	* `hostname` - A custom hostname to be used for the integration instance URL, in FQDN format.
-* `data_retention_period` - Data retention period set for given integration instance
+	* `managed_type` - Indicates if custom endpoint is managed by oracle or customer.
 * `defined_tags` - Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"foo-namespace.bar-key": "value"}`
+	* `alias` - When creating the DNS CNAME record for the custom hostname, this value must be specified in the rdata.
+	* `certificate_secret_id` - Optional OCID of a vault/secret containing a private SSL certificate bundle to be used for the custom hostname.
+	* `certificate_secret_version` - The secret version used for the certificate-secret-id (if certificate-secret-id is specified).
+	* `hostname` - A custom hostname to be used for the integration instance URL, in FQDN format.
+* `data_retention_period` - Data retention period set for given integration instance
 * `display_name` - Integration Instance Identifier, can be renamed.
 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - Unique identifier that is immutable on creation.